NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 ### unique\*

-Returns "uniqueInSlot" if the slot has the field Unique set to "Each property inside this slot should be unique" and returns "uniqueInCreature" if the field is set to "Properties in this slot should be unique accross the whole character".
+Returns "uniqueInSlot" if the slot has the field Unique set to "Each property inside this slot should be unique" and returns "uniqueInCreature" if the field is set to "Properties in this slot should be unique across the whole character".
 If the field has been unset, it instead returns `#propertySlot.unique`.

 {% hint style="warning" %}
 All values marked with a \* can only be accessed using ancestor references.